anooruddh/devops/AnsibleReadme.md

 **Setting the batch size with serial changes the scope of the Ansible failures to the batch size, not the entire host list.**

+### wait_for module

+In Ansible, we face many situations where a task is dependent on a service, port or system’s state.
+But that state is expected to occur after some time due to a connection reset, server reboot, execution time taken by a code or time taken to start a service.
+So we need to wait for it to happen.
+Now Ansible is so rich in its module treasure that it has a module named wait_for which enables our playbook to wait for a state or task completion on remote target machines.
+Using this module we will wait for a condition to occur before continuing with next tasks our playbook.

+**Given below is a list of parameters:**

+1. timeout: Default is 300 seconds.
+Maximum number of seconds to wait for.
+This shouldn’t be used with other conditions, because then it will fail.

+2. state: Below are the acceptable states:

+		started: whether port is open.
+		stopped: whether port is closed.
+		drained: Whether connection is active.
+		present: Whether a string is present in a file or string.
+		absent: whether file is removed or absent.

+3. sleep: Default is 1 second.
+This is to sleep between checks.

+4. search_regex: To check a string in file or socket connection.

+5. port: Port number to check.

+6. path: Path of a file which must be existing before continuing.

+		# Same as above but you normally have ansible_connection set in inventory, which overrides 'connection'
+		- name: Wait 300 seconds for port 22 to become open and contain "OpenSSH" ansible.builtin.wait_for:
+		    port: 22
+		    host: '{{ (ansible_ssh_host|default(ansible_host))|default(inventory_hostname) }}'
+		    search_regex: OpenSSH
+		    delay: 10
+		  vars:
+		    ansible_connection: local

+7. msg: This is the message which will be printing instead of normal error message in case of failures.

+8. host: The IP or hostname to wait for.

+9. exclude_hosts: The list of hosts, not to check when looking for active connections (TCP).

+10. delay: Default is 0.
+This represents the number of seconds to wait for next polling.

+11. connect_timeout: Default is 5 seconds.
+This is to specify the time to wait for a connection to establish before closing and try again.

+12. active_connection_states: This is the list of connections (TCP) which can be counted as active session.
+Default values are “TIME_WAIT”, “FIN_WAIT2, “FIN_WAIT1”, “ESTABLISHED”, “SYN_SENT”, “SYN_RECV”.
 # --start-at-task

 The --start-at-task option allows you to start the execution of a playbook from a specific task.
 It takes an argument about the name of the task at which to start.
 You can see the below command.